RyHensel/dead-reckoning/README.md

 **Bundling uses `ZIP_STORED`, not deflate.**

-**The folder walk can't have a percentage** — the file count isn't known until the walk finishes.
-It shows a marquee plus live counts (`Searching — 450 folders, 96 projects so far…`) instead.
+**The folder walk can't have a percentage**: the file count isn't known until the walk finishes.
+It shows a marquee plus live counts (`Searching - 450 folders, 96 projects so far…`) instead.

 **Copying is serial.** Progress is visible and per-file, and failures are attributable to a specific file.